lenderpanel

 Recently asked questions about conveyancing in Earley

-Are there restrictive covenants that are commonly identified during conveyancing in Earley?
+Are there restrictive covenants that are commonly identified as part of conveyancing in Earley?

-Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the process of conveyancing in Earley.
+Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the legal transfer of property in Earley.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

 Last updated